Bluffton, SC Solar Panels

 Bluffton Electricity Prices

-South Carolina electricity rates have risen from 12.9 cents per kWh in 2021 to 14.1 cents in 2024, representing consistent annual increases for Bluffton residents.
+South Carolina electricity rates have steadily increased from 12.9 cents per kWh in 2021 to 14.1 cents per kWh in 2024.
+For Bluffton homeowners, this upward trend means higher monthly utility bills.

 Price of Energy: South Carolina vs National Average